 Chapter 6: Political Parties

-This chapter will provide the answers of the questions related to Political Parties such as why we do need political parties, we many parties we should have?
-The chapter describes the Major National and State Parties in India.
+This chapter will provide the answers to the questions related to Political Parties, such as why we do need political parties and how many parties we should have?
+The chapter describes the major national and state parties in India.
 Further, it explains the challenges that political parties face.
 The chapter ends by describing the efforts and suggestions to reform political parties and its leaders in India.

 Chapter 7: Outcomes of Democracy

 The chapter begins by stating the ways through which we can assess the outcomes of democracy.
-Then it describes the expected and actual outcomes of democracy in various respects: quality of government, economic well-being, inequality, social differences and conflict and finally freedom and dignity.
+Then it describes the expected and actual outcomes of democracy in various respects: quality of government, economic well-being, inequality, social differences, conflicts and finally freedom and dignity.

 Chapter 8: Challenges to Democracy